Previous dayApril 19, 2026Next day

 8.6 km---✓ ReviewedUSGS →

-At 21:59 UTC on April 19, 2026, a magnitude 2.7 tremor occurred 18 km SE of Silver Springs, Nevada.
-This event falls inside the aftershock decay of a nearby magnitude 4.7 earthquake that occurred about 7 hours earlier.
-The event originated approximately 8.6 km below the surface, classifying it as shallow crustal.
+April 19, 2026 brought a magnitude 2.7 earthquake 18 km SE of Silver Springs, Nevada, logged at 21:59 UTC.
+It arrived roughly 7 hours after a larger magnitude 4.7 mainshock in the same 20 km area, placing it within the typical aftershock window.
+This was a shallow crustal earthquake, focused at 8.6 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 39.278°N, -119.098°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 39.278°, -119.098°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-19